Fees and payment methods

 Collapse section

 While the CMPA does not issue income tax receipts, the CMPA Annual Receipt for membership fees can help you determine whether you are eligible for an income tax deduction.
 This receipt is made available to members online each year in late January or early February.
 Members will receive an email when receipts become available.
-Download your receipt at any time (your CMPA member number and account password are required).
+Download your receipt at any time (member sign in required).
 For details about tax laws governing your province or territory, please consult your tax advisor.

 Collapse section